3mdeb/96boards-docs-wiki/JTAG-on-HiKey.md

     error
     in procedure 'mdw'

 DSCR is documented in H9.2.41 (page of 5155) of the ARM ARM.
 The cumulative error flag is set.
+We need to debug what is happening here.